-"This ranking validates that Massachusetts is on the right track to create jobs and compete successfully on the world stage by tapping innovation to develop clean energy industries and to build clean energy projects here." - Jim Gordon
+"This ranking validates that Massachusetts is on the right track to create jobs and compete successfully on the world stage by tapping innovation to develop clean energy industries and to build clean energy projects here." - Jim Gordon.
+Art courtesy of Wki Commons.

 MASS.
 RANKS SECOND IN NATIONAL CLEAN TECH INDEX, BOSTON AMONG TOP 10 CITIES